brave-simpletons/tooling-for-developers/git/README.md

 This folder contains configuration for git and also the shell integration of the git-bash (using the `reg` files)

-These files are configured with the assumption that you are using [SCOOP](https://scoop.sh), as we do ;)
+These files are configured with the assumption that you are using [SCOOP](https://scoop.sh).

 ## Git Config